 One of the other reasons we rated this facility so highly is that it earned a very impressive nursing score.
 In that area, we awarded this nursing home a grade of C. We scrutinized the levels of nurses employed by the nursing home, as well as the number of hours the nurses were with residents, in calculating our score in this area.
 This nursing home averages just 0.3 hours of nursing care per resident per day.
 This is a very low figure.
 Lastly, we also assessed some nursing quality-based metrics.
 While this nursing home got dinged a bit for nursing hours, it excelled in a few of these quality measures.
 With less than five percent of its residents sustaining pressure ulcers, it performed well in this area.
 This can be an indicator of quality nursing care.
 Pressure ulcers can often be avoided by providing better nursing care, such as having a system of turning patients more often.

 Does this page answer your questions about Barbour Court Nursing and Rehabilitation Center?

 Short-term Care Quality

-We awarded this nursing home a grade of just D for our short-term care score and that actually wound up as its next most favorable category.
-Our short-term care grades are believed to be more meaningful for individuals needing a nursing home for rehabilitation.
-Rehabilitation typically requires additional highly-skilled nursing services.
-Skilled nursing includes not just nursing, but also physical and respiratory therapy, as well as other forms of therapy.
-Not surprisingly, we found that this nursing home provides far less physical therapist and registered nurse hours per resident than the average facility.
-Lastly, we assessed the percentage of patients who were able to return to the community from this facility.
-This definitely was not a strength for this facility.
-We found that just 4.6 percent of this facility's patients returned home.
-At most facilities, around half of their residents are able to return home so this is well below average.
+We gave this facility a grade of just D for our short-term care grade.
+This is not an impressive grade.
+In our short-term care grade, we attempt to craft a valuable measure for rehabilitation.
+In doing so, we assess a nursing home's offerings of highly-skilled nursing services, including both registered nurses and physical therapy, as well as respiratory therapy.
+Based on its grade in this area, we were not stunned to discover that this place is well below average in terms of the number of physical therapy and registered nurse hours provided to its residents based on the metrics we looked at.
+Finally, we assessed the percentage of patients who were able to return to the community from this facility.
+This definitely wasn't a strength for this nursing home.
+We found that just 4.8 percent of this facility's patients returned home.
+At most nursing homes, about half of their patients are able to return home so this is well below average.